cmbishop/Node/password_manager/readme.md

 A simple password manager using node persist.
-Clone directory and open in console; you can create and store passwords in persist folder.
+Clone directory and open in terminal or PowerShell; you can create and store passwords in persist folder.
 Includes encryption and error handling.
 E.g.

 node app.js  get -h